-The Inland Empire is one of the largest big box industrial markets of the U.S, according to the latest research by CBRE, an American commercial real estate services and investment firm.
-An industrial big box facility is a warehouse/distribution center of 200K square-feet or more space.
+The Inland Empire is one of the largest big-box industrial markets in the U.S, according to the latest research by CBRE, an American commercial real estate services, and investment firm.
+An industrial big box facility is a warehouse/distribution center of 200K square feet or more space.

-With major freeways, three airports, and a large railway network, the Inland Empire adds between 10 million and 25 million sq. ft. of new space annually that is absorbed by Fortune 500 companies.
+With major freeways, three airports, and a large railway network, the Inland Empire adds between 10 million and 25 million sq. ft. of new space annually Fortune 500 companies absorb that.

 “The Inland Empire is one of the largest big-box industrial markets in the U.S. The majority of its industrial base is Class A distribution space in a highly concentrated 30-mile radius area.Dan de la Paz – Executive Vice President, CBRE

 The complete report can be accessed here.